anjali-deshpande-hub/chronic_kidney_disease/README-project-2.md

 **Plot Observations**

-The KNN model shows mixed performance.
+The KNN model shows poor performance.

 PCA Analysis identifies several important features, but the high number of components suggests complex feature interactions.
 Confusion Matrix and Log Loss (4.97) indicates moderate to poor classification performance, with significant room for improvement in predicting both classes.

 ROC AUC of 0.65 shows that the model performs better than random guessing but is not highly effective at distinguishing between classes.
 Non-CKD has a precision of 0.08, and CKD has a precision of 0.94, indicating strong performance for CKD but very poor performance for non-CKD.
 Non-CKD has a recall of 0.71, while CKD has a recall of 0.38, showing that non-CKD is identified more reliably than CKD.
 Non-CKD has an F1-score of 0.15, and CKD has 0.54, reflecting better performance for CKD but poor overall balance.

 Permutation Importance plot highlights key features that impact the model’s predictions, but this list differs from the list of features listed in the Feature Importance plot.
-The Partial Dependence Plots suggests model interpretability issues, with incorrect relationships identified for several critical features like HbA1c, SerumCreatinine, GFR etc

-The Partial Dependence Plot (PDP) for a logistic regression model shows an inverse relationship between ACR (Albumin-to-Creatinine Ratio) and HbA1C with Chronic Kidney Disease (CKD), and this relationship seems counterintuitive or incorrect based on domain knowledge.
-Tt suggests potential issues with the model or the data.
+The Partial Dependence Plots suggests model interpretability issues, with incorrect relationships identified for several critical features like HbA1c, SerumCreatinine, GFR etc. The Partial Dependence Plot (PDP) for a logistic regression model shows an inverse relationship between ACR (Albumin-to-Creatinine Ratio) and HbA1C with Chronic Kidney Disease (CKD), and this relationship seems counterintuitive or incorrect based on domain knowledge.
+It suggests potential issues with the model or the data.

 The Precision Recal curve (PR) the models shows that precision decreases from 1 to 0.93 steadily as recall increases from 0 to 1.
 After this linear increase, precision drops from 0.97 to 0.93 in a curved fashion as recall continues to increase.
 This pattern indicates that while the model maintains high precision initially, it experiences a gradual decrease in precision as recall increases, with a noticeable linear phase followed by a curved decline.

 ************************

-### 3. XGBoost Model
+## 3. XGBoost (XGBClassifier) Model

-#### XGBoost Model Dashboard
+### XGBoost Model (XGBClassifier) Dashboard

 | Confusion Matrix | ROC Curve |
 |------------------|-----------|